Exchange students must be officially nominated by their home university to take ISUP courses.

 - Copy of valid passport (photo page and residence permit stickers, if applicable) or EU/national identity card stating your citizenship.
 Please note that driver’s license is not accepted, and the documentation must be valid until the end of the application round as a minimum.

-*If your transcript is not in English, then you must upload either an authorized translation or a translation signed by your home university.
-Transcripts that are not in English will not be assessed as part of your application.
+*If your transcript is not in Danish, Swedish, Norwegian or English, then you must upload either an authorized translation or a translation signed by your home university.
+Transcripts in other languages will not be assessed as part of your application.

 The ISUP course offer is subject to student interest and enrolment.
 Due to unforeseen circumstances there might be changes to the course offer which can happen up until the beginning of the programme.
 Changes will be communicated without delay.